Contact handles, duality, and sutured Floer homology: Introduction

 \subsection{Notation and conventions}

 Throughout this paper, if $A$ and $B$ are smooth manifolds, then we write $A \cong B$ if $A$ and $B$ are diffeomorphic.
-If $A$ and $B$ are submanifolds of $C$, then $A \approx B$ denotes that $A$ and $B$ are $C^0$ close.
 Given a submanifold $A$ of $C$, we write $N(A)$ for a regular neighborhood of~$A$ in~$C$.
 We denote Heegaard diagrams by $\cH$, and handle decompositions by $\ve{H}$.
 If $M$ is an oriented $n$-manifold, then we will denote the same manifold with its orientation reversed by $\bar{M}$ when $n$ is even, and by $-M$ when $n$ is odd.
 The closure of a set $X$ is $\cl(X)$.
 If $\xi$ is a co-oriented 2-plane field on $M$, we will write $-\xi$ for the co-orientated 2-plane field obtained by reversing the co-orientation of $\xi$.

 We orient the boundary of a manifold using the ``outward normal first'' convention.
 To be consistent with this convention, all our cobordisms go from left to right.